 Coach Comet

-Role: Reindeer Coach
+Role: Reindeer Coach and Mentor

 Clarice’s Father

-Role: Father
+Role: Clarice’s Father

 Voice Actor: Stan Francis

-Role: Guards Misfit Island
+Role: Misfit Island Ruler

 Voice Actor: Alfie Scopp